JanCieslak/Android/README.md

 # Android
-Repo for learning android dev
+Repo for learning android dev with project based approach.

-Projects so far
+Projects done so far:

 - Guess The Movie ( Download 4 random movies from www.filmweb.pl top 500 movies and choose one as correct and download poster for that answer )